-Prior to coaching, either in practice or at games/matches, a coach must be approved by the Office of Catholic Schools.
-In order to be approved, the coach is required to fulfill all state/federal requirements as well as diocesan-specific requirements.
-The documents, once submitted to the school/parish, will be forwarded to the Office of Catholic Schools for approval.
+Prior to coaching, either in practice or at games/matches, the coach is required to fulfill all state/federal requirements as well as diocesan-specific requirements.
 New coaches must present completed clearances that are dated within 5 years of the start date of the specific sport in which she/he is coaching.
-Coaches must renew state and federal clearances every five years.
+Coaches must follow all diocesan volunteer requirements including renewing state and federal clearances every five years.

 Clearances must be submitted to the school or parish program coordinator prior to coaching.
-Copies must also be on file with the Office of Catholic Schools.
 No person may serve as a coach without submitting all clearances.
 Failure to submit all required documents will result in the individual not being permitted to coach.

-3.02 State and Federal Clearances and Requirements for CYO Coaches a.
-Pennsylvania Criminal History Record Check (free for volunteers)
+3.02 State and Federal Clearances and Requirements for CYO Coaches